Harriet Brooks Award

 Award Presentation: The Harriet Brooks Award will be announced and presented at the WiN Canada Annual Conference.

-Nomination: Nominations for the award should be submitted using the nomination form, and include information regarding the nominee and the nominator, a headshot/photo, and a summary of why the nominee deserves the Harriet Brooks Award.
+Nomination: Nominations for the award should be submitted using the nomination form, and include information regarding the nominee and the nominator, and a summary of why the nominee deserves the Harriet Brooks Award.